 A trip to the southwest of the state will let you knock out 3 parks along the way if you plan your route accordingly.
 Mesa Verde, Great Sand Dunes, and Black Canyon of the Gunnison are all located toward the southwest, south, and west, respectively.
 Each offers vastly different experiences and terrains, but all are sure to impress.

 This late spring/early summer season is also a terrific time to visit the state’s most popular national park.
-Pack your hiking boots and consider exploring Rocky Mountain National Park’s waterfalls, many of which are close to Estes Park in the front range mountains.
+Pack your hiking boots and consider exploring Rocky Mountain National Park’s waterfalls, many of which are close to Estes Park in the front range of mountains.
+Be sure to make a timed reservation before you go, they’re required for all cars starting May 25, 2023.

 Celebrate the Summer Solstice